Why Tracking BBT is a Game-Changer for Understanding Hormones 🔥

 📱 Kindara (free)

-BBT is a simple, affordable, and insightful tool to help you tune into your body’s signals and make confident, informed decisions for your health.
+BBT is a simple and super insightful tool to help you tune into your body’s signals and make confident, informed decisions for your health.
 This is something I'm frequently reviewing with my clients who track BBT.
 The ongoing data can help us identify patterns in their cycles that we can work on, and any potential underlying issues!

 👉 Ready to get clarity on your cycle and feel more in control of your hormones?
 Work with me 1:1I’ll help you interpret your temps and tailor your nutrition to what your body actually needs.